Employment law – Unfair dismissal

 This is made up of a basic award and compensatory award.

-The basic award is a statutory award that involves multiplying the relevant factors of the length of continuous service (up to a maximum of 20 years), your age and a week’s pay (as at the effective date of termination) as follows:
+The basic award is a statutory award that involves multiplying the relevant factors of the length of continuous service with your employer (up to a maximum of 20 years), your age and a week’s pay (as at the date of termination of your employment).
+The award is made up of:

 - One and a half weeks’ pay for each year of employment after age 41;